fredericbarthelet/blog-theodo-article-demo/readme.md

 > Edouard, let's fill you in !
 > ...

-Like any presentation, your audience has 2 focuses point you have to deal with :
+Like any presentation, your audience has 2 focuses point you have to deal with:
 * You
 * The screen you are using to broadcast your demonstration